-Conventional cotton is a relatively “dirty” affair – not least of all for the cotton farmers themselves and the residents who live near cotton plantations.
+Conventional cotton is a pretty toxic affair – not least of all for the cotton farmers themselves and the residents who live near cotton plantations.

 According to research done by Pestizids-Aktions-Netzwerkes e.V.
-PAN, conventional cotton production accounts for the use of 25 percent of all insecticides and 11 percent of all pesticides in the world, although it only covers 2.4 percent of the world’s cultivated land use.
+PAN, conventional cotton production accounts for the use of 25% of all insecticides and 11% of all pesticides in the world, although it only covers 2.4% of the world’s cultivated land use.

-Organic cotton is cultivated following strict ecological standards.
-The use of pesticides and chemical fertilizers is eliminated.
+Organic cotton, on the other hand, is cultivated following strict ecological standards.
+The use of pesticides and chemical fertilizers is prohibited.
 Also taboo: genetic engineering of the seed supply.
-Cultivating organic cotton uses significantly less water than conventional cotton cultivation and maintains natural soil fertility through crop rotation.
+Cultivating organic cotton uses significantly less water than conventional cotton cultivation and maintains natural soil fertility by means of crop rotation.

-By purchasing organic cotton, VAUDE contributes to the sustainable development of small farmers and, as an added benefit, to the retention of species diversity in the growing areas.
+By purchasing organic cotton, VAUDE contributes to the sustainable development of small farmers and, as an additional benefit, to the retention of species diversity in the growing areas.

-VAUDE products that are made of at least 90 percent organic cotton bear the VAUDE Green Shape quality label.
-The other 10 percent include other fibers, such as elasthane, which benefits product maintenance and increases the lifespan of the product.
+VAUDE apparel that is made of at least 90% organic cotton bears the VAUDE Green Shape quality label.
+The other 10% include other fibers such as elasthane, which benefits product maintenance and increases the lifespan of the product.

 Cotton is often grown on large fields.
-When it is mature, it is usually harvested mechanically; sometimes - especially on small farms – this is also done by hand.
+When it is mature, it is usually harvested mechanically; on small farms this is also sometimes done by hand.
 It is tedious, hard work.

 The cotton is packed in rolls and delivered to the spinning mill.
-Once there, if must be prepared for the actual spinning: the fiber must be cleaned of seeds and leaves.
+Once there, it must be prepared for the actual spinning: the fiber must be cleaned of seeds and leaves.
 This process is called ginning.

 The plant’s individual fibers are linked by the stem.
-The must be stretched in one direction before spinning.
-They are grouped into so-called fiber ribbons, which are then spun into yarns.
+They must be stretched in one direction before spinning at which time they are grouped into fiber ribbons that are then spun into yarns.